soilwise-he/natural-language-querying/README.md

 NLQs using LLMs can be implemented in a number of ways:
 - Retrieval Augmented Generation (RAG) systems, that enhance the grounding context of an LLM for covering questions specific to a domain or proprietary knowledge.
 A RAG implementation needs various subcomponents, such as an LLM and a vector database.
 - Using an LLM to translate questions into structured database queries, e.g. using SPARQL or Cypher.
 Various methods can be used to improve the queries that are created and avoid hallucinations, e.g. few shot prompts, using a LLM that is trained for creating code, or providing the ontology as part of RAG.
-- Fine-tuning a custom LLM with proprietary data, usually the most costly option.
+- Fine-tuning a custom LLM with proprietary data and/or knowledge graphs.
+This is usally the most costly option, requiring sufficient and curated training data and substantial compute time.
+It is also inflexible, since the KG gets 'baked-in' to the LLM.
+A possible benefit is that it creates a local custom LLM that can give the best performance for a specific task or knowledge domain.

 Known challenges:
 - Contextual understanding